eduvpn/documentation/INSTANCE_DISCOVERY.md

 This makes sure the user can manually trigger a reload after deleting the "Secure Internet" server and then trying to add it again.

+If no "Secure Internet" server was selected, the "Secure Internet" discovery file is NOT fetched.

 ### "Institute Access"